-This is why the verse is required.
+This is why the verse "And he will cohabit with her" is required.

 The Gemora asks: This does not answer why we need this verse!
 We just stated that we can derive this from a yevamah (and successfully pushed aside the question from a Jewish maidservant)!